Books and novels about Dubai

 Books about Dubai - fiction

 - Camels Love Dubai, by Stephen Wilkins, published May 2009.
-The story of Mohan Adikaram from Sri Lanka who loses his family in the 2004 Tsunami, and then moves to Dubai and goes to university there after being fostered by a rich Dubai resident.
+The story of Mohan Adikaram from Sri Lanka who loses his family in the 2004 Tsunami, and then moves to Dubai and goes to university after being fostered or sponsored by a rich Dubai resident.

-- Carte Blanche, by Jeffery Deaver - a new (publication expected in May 2011) James Bond novel with Mr Bond apparently chasing a bad guy to Dubai.
+- Carte Blanche, by Jeffery Deaver, published 26 May 2011.
+James Bond novel with Mr Bond chasing a bad guy to Dubai.

 - Desperate in Dubai by Ameera Al Hakawati (published 2011) - novel about Lady Luxe and several other women living in Dubai, on the hunt for husbands or failing that, nocturnal pleasures, and events in their lives surrounding their search.